MustangYM/MustangYM/README.md

-I used to be obsessed with iOS and macOS reverse engineering and security obfuscation combat.
-I developed Windows programs using Pyside.
-Now I am committed to server-side Java and Web-side development.
-I am now an independent developer.
-If you want to cooperate, please contact me .
+With a solid foundation in iOS and macOS reverse engineering and security obfuscation techniques, I bring years of experience in developing Windows applications with PySide.
+I am now dedicated to server-side Java and web development as an independent developer.

-Skills：C++、Objective-C 、Java、Swift、ARM、Shell、Python、Js、Dart
+I am open to collaboration opportunities—please feel free to reach out.

+Technical Skills: C++, Objective-C, Java, Swift, ARM (Assembly), Shell Scripting, Python, JavaScript, Dart